Wm. Knabe & Co.: Wm. Knabe & Co.

 Ernest J. Knabe died in 1894 and was succeeded by his sons, both of whom had trained at the factory.
 Ernest J. Knabe, jr. was elected president and William Knabe, vice president and treasurer.

-Wm.
-Knabe & Co. established agencies in Canada and England by 1903, and mortgaged the factory for the purpose of extending the business further.
-By 1906 the factory occupied seven buildings with the original buildings extensively expanded, with a total of about 300000 sqft of carefully planned floor space and 765 employees.
-Although the plant included modern appliances such as individually powered machines and a dust collection system connected with the boiler, Knabe advertised their standards required their pianos to be carefully handcrafted, so that a plain upright took six months and a grand two years to complete.
+By 1902, Wm.
+Knabe & Co. had established agencies in Canada and England, and had mortgaged the factory for capital to fund further expansion.
+By 1906, the factory occupied seven buildings with the original buildings extensively expanded, with a total of about 300000 sqft of carefully planned floor space and 765 employees.
+Although the plant included modern appliances such as individually powered machines and a dust-collection system connected to the boiler, Knabe advertised their standards required their pianos to be carefully handcrafted, so that a plain upright took six months and a grand two years to complete.

 American Piano Co.

 In 1908, Wm.
 Knabe & Co., with Chickering & Sons and the Foster-Armstrong Co., of East Rochester, New York, formed the American Piano Co. under the laws of New Jersey, headed by Ernst J. Knabe Jr., president, and C. H. W. Foster of Chickering & Sons, and George G. Foster, of Foster-Armstrong, controlling their respective companies as well as Haines Brothers, Marshall & Wendell, Brewster, and J. B. Cook & Co. with a combined output of about 18,000 pianos a year.